tintly/ghl-marketplace-app-template/README.md

 2. **JWT Generation**: Our Edge Function generates a Supabase-compatible JWT with GHL user data
 3. **RLS Enforcement**: Supabase uses the JWT to enforce Row Level Security policies

-**Critical**: Make sure `SUPABASE_JWT_SECRET` is set in your Supabase Edge Functions environment.
+**Critical**: Make sure `JWT_SECRET` is set in your Supabase Edge Functions environment.
 This should be the same secret used to sign your Supabase JWTs (found in Settings → API → JWT Secret).

 ### 6. Database Schema